COILLTE PRIVACY POLICY (last revised January 2026)

 • it would involve disproportionate effort, in which case we may make a public communication instead.

-We may disclose your personal information to any business unit, company or other corporate entity under the control and direction of Coillte, including but not limited to Coillte CGA, Smartply Europe DAC and Medite Europe DAC.
+We may disclose your personal information to any business unit, company or other corporate entity under the control and direction of Coillte, including but not limited to Coillte CGA, Smartply Europe DAC and Medite Europe DAC, and to our employees and contractors.

-We may also use service providers to help us provide the Service.
-Any third parties who access your data in this way on our behalf are subject to strict contractual restrictions to ensure that your data is protected, in compliance with Data Protection Legislation.
+Additionally, we may share your personal data with outside organisations or recipients with whom we have a relationship to provide services on our behalf.
+Any third parties who access your data in this way on our behalf are subject to strict contractual restrictions to ensure that your data is protected in compliance with Data Protection Legislation.
+We will only provide to those third parties the information that is necessary for them to performance the agreed services.

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”), including jurisdictions in which and through which transactions occur, jurisdictions linked to your engagement with us, jurisdictions from which you regularly receive or transmit information, and jurisdictions where our third parties conduct their activities.
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-By submitting your personal data, you consent to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy.
-The safeguards in place with regard to the transfer of your personal data outside of the EEA are the entry by us into appropriate contracts with all transferees of such personal data.
+If we transfer personal data to a third party outside the EEA, we, as the data controller, will ensure the recipient has the necessary protections in place, such as an Adequacy Decision or Standard Contractual Clauses.

-Any information that you provide to us will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance, and our obligations under Data Protection Legislation.
+Any information that you provide to us will be kept and stored for such period of time as we deem necessary taking into account the purpose for which it was collected in the first instance, any legal and regulatory requirements we have, and our obligations under Data Protection Legislation.

 This Policy may be updated from time to time, so you may wish to check it each time you submit personal data to us.
 The date of the most recent revisions will appear on this page.
 If you do not agree to these changes, please do not continue to use submit personal data to us.
 If material changes are made to the Policy, we will notify you by placing a prominent notice on the website.
 We will not process your personal data in a manner not contemplated by this Policy without your consent.